 UPDATE: Metro Corrections director will 'consider' restoring rank to Metro Corrections officer demoted for Facebook post

-Metro Corrections sergeant Derek Hale was demoted in July for sharing this controversial Facebook post.
+A Metro Corrections sergeant, who was demoted for sharing a controversial Facebook post, has his rank back.

 LOUISVILLE, Ky.
 (WDRB) -- Metro Corrections Director Mark Bolton will "consider" an arbitrator's recommendation to restore the rank of an officer who was demoted after sharing a controversial Facebook post last year.